Guide to Exploring the Charming Walled City of Cartagena

 If you want to learn more about the history of those walls and the city, there are several good museums inside Cartagena’s Walled City.

-While the Castillo San Felipe, the best historic site, is actually located just outside the Walled City, you can learn a lot about how it, the walls, and other fortifications of Cartagena worked in conjunction at the Museo Naval, my favorite museum in Cartagena.
+You can learn a lot about how the walls and other fortifications of Cartagena worked in conjunction at the Museo Naval, my favorite museum in Cartagena and the best done history museum in the city, located around the backside of the San Pedro Claver Chruch.

 You can also find some good historical exhibits at the Palacio de la Inquisición, which doubles as a Cartagena history museum and museum of the Inquisition.
-Just across Bolívar Plaza, you can also find the Cartagena Gold Museum, which is always free.
+Just across Bolívar Plaza, you can also find the Cartagena Gold Museum, has free admission.

-Finally, for art lovers, the Cartagena Museum of Modern Art might be worth a visit.
+Finally, for art lovers, the Cartagena Museum of Modern Art is worth a visit.

 Learn more about all of these and other museums in my complete guide to the best museums in Cartagena.